 U.S. District Court Judge Lynn Adelman wasn’t easily persuaded.
 He did show some leniency, however, because of her cooperation and remorse.

 Because Koss is a public company, many people were hurt by her actions.
 Thousands of shareholders, some of them pension and retirement plans, saw their stock plummet by 50% in the wake of the embezzlement.
 Employees were denied profit sharing bonuses.
 A few corporate accounting people lost their jobs.
 And lawsuits will probably linger for years.

-Mahany & Ertl is an asset recovery and fraud recovery law firm concentrating in a wide array of fraud, tax and professional malpractice issues.
-We help individuals and businesses who are victims of fraud including embezzlement, insider theft, employee dishonesty and securities fraud.
+Mahany Law is a fraud recovery and lender liability law firm concentrating in a wide array of fraud and professional malpractice issues.
+We help individuals and businesses who are victims of fraud including embezzlement, insider theft, audit malpractice, employee dishonesty and securities fraud.
 We also help collect court judgments where the assets are hidden or protected by phony trusts or corporations.